calmm-js/kefir.atom/README.md

 ### `Atom a :> AbstractMutable a`

 An `Atom` is a simple implementation of an `AbstractMutable` that actually stores the value.
-One can create an `Atom` directly by giving the initial value.
+One can create an `Atom` directly by giving an initial value.

 Note that `Atom` is not the only possible root implementation of `AbstractMutable`.
 For example, it would be possible to implement an